jdevlabs/JCatalog/_posts/2015-01-12-Yaseen-Manzil.md

 * Extra charges on cooler/AC

-*  Deadline to enter in PG
+*  Deadline to enter the PG:

-    * 8:30 pm for students
+    * 8:30 pm for students.

-    *  10:30 pm for working people
+    *  10:30 pm for working women.

 * Visitors- Allowed @ Rs.
 150/- per day